sicmutils/sicmutils/README.md

 the frequent use of functions returning functions of state in SICM, I've decided to leave the Clojure definition of `partial` exposed.

-## What's not there yet

-### Rational function and rule-based simplification

-The Scmutils simplifier has three engines: a polynomial-based simplifier useful for grouping like terms, a rational-function-based simplifier used for cancellation in fractional expressions, and a rule-based simplifier to apply identities like sin² x + cos² x = 1.

-I have implemented all of these, but acceptable performance from the rational-function simplifier is waiting for an implementation of Zippel's algorithm for fast multivariate polynomial GCD operations.
-Currently we use a recursive Euclid algorithm, which gives acceptable results for expressions of medium complexity, but there is more to be done.

-### TeX

-Scmutils can export its expressions in TeX format; this is very handy, but I haven't started that work yet as the necessary extensions to the simplification library to make that useful haven't happened yet.

 ### Numerical Methods

 This system uses the delightful [Apache Commons Math][ACM] library